Virginia’s slogan is, “Virginia is for Lovers,” for a reason. Virginia is for lovers of family, history, mountain, beaches, and so much more.

 The variety of landscapes, rich history, and other things to do in the state, attract not only tourists, but also people wanting to call the state home.

-The “Mother of Presidents” state continues to attract people, and experienced inbound traffic 46.9% in 2020, based on United Van Lines’s Annual Movers Study.
+The Old Dominion state continues to attract people, and experienced inbound traffic 49% in 2021, based on United Van Lines 45th Annual Movers Study.

 Whether you’re moving to a D.C. suburb or a quiet beach town, United Van Lines can help with your move to Virginia.
 Learn more about top reasons to move to the state and how United Van Lines can help make it stress-free.